-The film came along at a moment of evolution for NZ shorts.
-Up to that point, a short was commonly much longer — half an hour, or an hour, and the target market was television.
-There'd been a period when the Film Commission had mostly abandoned shorts, and emerging film-makers were seething with frustration.
+The film came along at a moment of evolution for New Zealand shorts.
+Up to that point, a short film was commonly much longer — half an hour, or an hour — and the target market was television.
+There had been a period when the NZ Film Commission had mostly abandoned shorts, and emerging filmmakers were seething with frustration.

-Walk Short is the evolutionary ‘missing link' between old style shorts, and the modern ‘bonsai epic'.
-With its clever looping storyline, poppy visual style, and abundant humour, it was a totally satisfying and self contained experience.
-All in ten minutes.
+Walk Short is the evolutionary missing link between old style shorts, and the ‘Bonsai Epic'.
+With its clever looping storyline, poppy visual style, and abundant humour, it is a totally satisfying and self-contained experience.
+And all in ten minutes.

 The title is something of a dual play on words.
-The movie is brief, and it does feature people walking.
-But readers of a certain age will also recall that 'walk shorts' are those awful pants that NZ businessmen used to wear with long socks and leather lace ups.
+The film is brief, and it does feature people walking.
+But readers of a certain age will also recall that "walk shorts" are those awful pants that New Zealand businessmen used to wear with long socks and leather lace-ups.

 Many have tried to emulate the cleverness and impact of this delightful short film.
 Many have failed.
 Walk Short remains a jewel in the short film hall of fame.